baumertjohn/adif-toolkit/README.md

 ```
 Follow prompts to enter input and output file paths.

-The script outputs JSON to the specified file and prints it to the terminal.
+The script outputs QSOs to the terminal and saves the full JSON (including header) to the file.

 ### View QSOs in Browser
 1. Generate a JSON file using the CLI (e.g., `output.json`).